 Also, unlike many over Asian dishes, this one is quite healthy.
 We try to incorporate seafood into our family’s diet, at least once a week.
 According to the USDA website, it is recommended to serve at least two 4-ounce of seafood a week.
 Therefore, feel free to enjoy it whenever you crave some Asian inspired meals, ready in less than 30 minutes!

 How to make Sweet and Sour Shrimp?

 - Clean the Shrimp and the veggies: Ensure to use deveined and peeled shrimp.
 If not, clean them and devein at home.
 Season with salt and pepper and set aside.
-Also, wash the veggies and cut into smaller cubbed pieces.
+Also, wash the veggies and cut them into smaller cubbed pieces.

 - Make the sauce: Simply, combine honey, rice vinegar, soy sauce, tomato paste, and pineapple juice.
-Then, make a cornstarch slurry, and set aside.
+Then, make a cornstarch slurry, and set it aside.

 - Cook the ingredients: The shrimp and peppers/veggies cook together in one pan over medium-high heat.
 I like using sesame oil, as it has a deep and nice flavor.
 However, if you do not have it on hand, use regular cooking oil.